How it started

-How we blog has changed since I sashayed into the wide open space known as the blogosphere.
-From journal-keeping blogging was a natural progression.
+How we blog has changed since I sashayed into the wide open space known as the blogosphere, eight years this year.
+From journal-keeping, blogging was a natural progression.
 It provides a creative place that keeps me accountable for my content as well as the quality of writing.
 It was a brave step: as an introvert my preference is to observe rather than be heard, as for speaking, stop it you!

 I trust my audience and with that comes a willingness to be vulnerable and transparent.
 This monumental shift in how I engage with others is driven by a core belief that to live with sincerity we need to be authentic.
 I cannot be authentic without being open and honest.

 If it is true that the more you write the better you become then I want to write, write and write some more.
 I have gleaned volumes since those early days.
 I have learned, laughed and struggled here more than other arenas of my life, and all from the safety of my laptop.
 Blogging is the perfect creative outlet for an introvert.
 I hope you find something that resonates.